CHICAGO -- Buyer beware: while SAP is more willing than ever to negotiate its fees, a noted contract expert says

 "SAP has built the box, but every time they put more features and functions in the box, it's going to cost you," Gendron said.
 Bolt-on applications need to be considered, as well as external partners and suppliers who will be charged for using mySAP.com tools.

-For instance, companies may mistakenly assume that iRecruitment is part of SAP's HR package,
+For instance, companies may mistakenly assume that iRecruitment is part of SAP's HR package, yet once you implement it, SAP will come back for more money.
+Each new engine, Gendron said, comes with "a significant cost."

 She recommended that businesses hold off on buying the engines they don't currently need, but that they factor the eventual costs into the SAP implementation budget.